viannaandreBR/hyperledger/composer/README.md

     b0962c9a784f        hyperledger/fabric-membersrvc   "membersrvc"             About a minute ago   Up About a minute   0.0.0.0:7054->7054/tcp             scripts_membersrvc_1

-# 3.0 - deploy a sample project to local hyperledger using composer
+# 3.0 - deploy a sample project to local hyperledger using composer (as root)

-sudo nohup composer-ui -p 80&
+nohup composer-ui -p 80&

 select settings